Review — SimCLRv2: Big Self-Supervised Models are Strong Semi-Supervised Learners

 • Using a deeper projection head during pretraining is better when fine-tuning from the optimal layer of projection head (Figure a), and this optimal layer is typically the first layer of projection head rather than the input (0th layer), especially when fine-tuning on fewer labeled examples (Figure b).

 5.3.
-Distillation Using Unlabeled Data Improves Semi-Supervised Learning
+Using Unlabeled Data Improves Semi-Supervised Learning

 • The above table demonstrates the importance of using unlabeled examples when training with the distillation loss.